AhaLabs/ahalabs.github.io/src/pages/posts/near-create-react-app-typescript.md

 title: "NEAR + create-react-app + TypeScript"
 pubDate: "2022-02-03"
 author: "@chadoh"
+description: "Build fast with a powerful frontend template that integrates with NEAR"
 ---

 Build fast with a [powerful frontend template] that integrates with NEAR: